AngelMunoz/Migrondi/README.md

 Migrondi Runs on `Linux-x64`, `Linux-arm64`, `Windows-x64`, and `MacOS`\*\*

-> \*\* MacOS binaries are not provided yet, but if you're using dotnet, then you can install it as a dotnet tool
+> \*\* MacOS binaries are not provided yet you can easily build from source, check the command at the bottom.
+> If you're using dotnet, then you can install it as a dotnet tool

 ## Install